iahuang/nex/README.md

 To see examples of NeX syntax, see the `examples/` folder.

+## Features

+- **Based off Markdown**
+NeX aims to largely exist as a superset of Markdown, a common markup syntax.
+Many syntax rules such as using astrisks (`*`) for italics and double astrisks (`**`) for bold should feel familiar.

+- **Custom math syntax**
+NeX uses a custom LaTeX-based syntax for writing math that is designed to feel more intuitive, faster to write, and easier to read, yet still retain the same flexibility as LaTeX.

+- **Desmos integration**
+NeX makes use of the Desmos API to allow you to embed Desmos graphs directly into your documents.

+- **Theme support**
+NeX includes several themes to customize the look of your documents.
+You can also easily create your own themes using plain CSS.

 ## Installation

 You need to have Node.js (v14 or higher) installed to run NeX.